 The proposed method was tested using data coming from air quality monitoring sensors to identify pollutant concentrations deemed abnormal.
+The considered locations within the city of Oslo are shown in Figure 2.

 At each location, different pollutants are monitored by the sensors: